LSSTDESC/desc-wfmon/README.md

 ## Notebooks

 Example python notebooks can be found in [ipynb](ipynb).
 Copy those to a directory and point and load them in a Jupyter server such as [https://jupyter.nersc.gov].

+## Development plans
+* Add array of expected memory usage vs time based on running job types and assigned memory for each type.
+* Replace procsum sampling with linear interpolation.
+This should remove spikes.